MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 The `Out-File` cmdlet sends output to a file.
 It implicitly uses PowerShell's formatting system to write to the file.
 The file receives the same display representation as the terminal.
 This means that the output may not be ideal for programmatic processing unless all input objects are strings.
-When you need to specify parameters for the output use `Out-File` rather than the redirection operator (`>`).
+When you need to specify parameters for the output, use `Out-File` rather than the redirection operator (`>`).
 For more information about redirection, see [about_Redirection](../Microsoft.PowerShell.Core/About/about_Redirection.md).

 ## EXAMPLES